 Now we will prepare Trial Balances with all three methods: –

-In balance method, we have to post all the Debit balance shown in the column of “Balances” in the above statement of ledger accounts in trial balance column named “Debit Balances” and the credit balance in the column named “Credit balances”.
+In the balance method, we have to post all the Debit balances shown in the column of “Balances” in the above statement of ledger accounts in the trial balance column named “Debit Balances” and the credit balance in the column named “Credit balances”.

 “Important Note: – Trial balance always has equal total in both the column named debit Balance and credit balances.”